filakhtov/gentoo-use-docs/dev-lang/python.md

 It is recommended to enable this flag on systems that have the `-O3` optimization option set in the `CFLAGS` and/or the `CXXFLAGS`.
 See the [Gentoo bug #50309](https://bugs.gentoo.org/50309) for more information.

+### lto
+Pass the `--with-lto` option to the configure script to enable Link Time Optimization when building the package.
+This will produce a faster Python binary, but will extend the overall build time.

+It is safe to disable this flag.

 ### ncurses
 Enables the `_curses`, the `_curses_panel` and the dependent Python modules.
 These modules provide an interface for portable advanced terminal handling using the `ncurses` library.
 They also provide window management like functionality in a terminal.
 If the flag is disabled, add these modules to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build to avoid installing them.

 This flag is generally safe to disable.
 There are quite a few packages in the Portage tree that depend on it however.

+### pgo
+Pass the `--enable-optimizations` option to the configure script and export the `PROFILE_TASK` environment variable with profiler configuration.
+Use profiler-guided optimization when building, which results in a binary that is about 10% to 20% faster at executing the Python code, however this will increase the build time for about 20% to 40%.

+It is safe to disable this flag.

 ### readline
 This flag enables the `readline` Python module.
 This module influences how interactive input is handled by the Python interpreter and various built-in input related functions.
 Features include autocompletion and reading/writing of history files.
 Whe the flag is disabled, disable the module by adding it to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build.